bitovi/use-simple-reducer/readme.md

 ## Use

-In your component, call `useAsyncReducerstate` with:
+In your component, call `useAsyncReducerState` with:

 - The initial state you want to manage
 - A collection of reducer methods, each to be called with the `state` as the first argument and values